pmorales4/project4-capstone-django/README.md

 ## Music Artist Networking Site:
 This is a Music artist website which will provide artist detail to promoters, club owners, and concert venues as well as giving them the option to upload their own artist to the website.
 There will be a login function with username and password in order to protect music artist information from individuals outside the music industry.
 The following information is available per the artist.

+Centralized locations for music artist instead of all over the place on web.

 * Name
 * Bio
 * Location